dibyendumajumdar/C/docs/ctour.md

 There is no alignment requirement for numerical operands and so there is no padding after a name string.

-The binary representation was chosen to avoid  the  ne- cessity of converting to and from character form and to minimize the size of the files.
+The binary representation was chosen to avoid  the  necessity of converting to and from character form and to minimize the size of the files.
 It would be very easy to make each  operator-operand	'line'	in  the  file  be a genuine, printable line, with the numbers in octal or  decimal; this in fact was the representation originally used.

 The  operators  fall  naturally into two classes: those which represent part of an expression, and all others.
 Expressions
 are transmitted in a reverse-Polish notation; as they are being read, a tree is built which is isomorphic  to the  tree  constructed	in the first phase.
 Expressions are passed as a whole, with no non-expression  operators  intervening.
 The reader maintains a stack; each leaf of the expression tree (name, constant) is pushed on the stack; each unary operator replaces the top of the stack by a node whose operand is the old top-of-stack; each  binary  operator  replaces the top pair on the stack with a single entry.
 When